weaverwhale/docs/src/pages/docs/repo-overview.md

   - Very difficult because there are a lot of connections from the client to here
 - Insights was just migrated to “snowflake”

+#### Google BigTable

-Google BigTable is used for ad channel data, and are still considering other options
+Bigtable is used for ad channel data, and are still considering other options

 Probably moving everything to mongoDB